Solar-Punk-Ltd/ipfs-to-swarm/README.md

 ### 1.4 Setting up the infrastructure

 * **Swarm Desktop App**
-  The simplest way to start is by installing the [Swarm Desktop App](https://github.com/ethersphere/swarm-desktop/releases), available for macOS, Linux, and Windows.
-Installs both the Bee node and a user-friendly interface in one step.
-Allows you to easily manage your node and access the network
+  The simplest way to get started is by installing the [Swarm Desktop App](https://github.com/ethersphere/swarm-desktop/releases), available for macOS, Linux, and Windows.
+It installs both the Bee node and a user-friendly interface in one step, allowing you to easily manage your node and access the network.

 * **Command-line Access**
   For command-line interface (CLI) access to your Bee node, use the npm package [@ethersphere/swarm-cli](https://www.npmjs.com/package/@ethersphere/swarm-cli).